What Is a Merchant ID Number (MID)

 Can You Lose Your MID?

-Again, this is a rare occurrence, but if it happens, you’ll usually have to establish a new account with a high-risk payment processor.
-These types of providers impose greater restrictions to account for the elevated risk, but they also provide payment processing options to merchants that have been turned away elsewhere.
+If it happens, you’ll usually have to open a new account with a high-risk payment processor.
+These types of providers impose stricter restrictions to account for the elevated risk, but they also offer payment processing options to merchants who have been turned away elsewhere.

 Excess chargebacks are the most common reason why MIDs get canceled.
 Each payment processor imposes a maximum chargeback ratio.
-If you exceed that threshold too many times, your account is subject to suspension or termination.
-To protect your MID, you need to minimise chargebacks.
+If you exceed that threshold too many times, your account may be suspended or terminated.

-• Friendly fraud occurs when a customer uses their own credit card but then requests a refund from their credit card company after they receive the goods.
-They may claim never to have made the transaction or dispute the quality of the item received, but usually the goal is to get something for nothing.
+• Friendly Fraud: When a customer uses their own credit card but then requests a refund from their credit card company after they receive the goods.
+They may claim never to have made the transaction or dispute the quality of the item received.

 In order to keep chargebacks to a minimum, you’ll need to be proactive about fraud prevention: